Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Another aspect of the positive privacy climate captured was the perception that their companies are careful and serious about privacy.
-Many participants emphasised it as a company value, evidenced by visible artefacts such as privacy training, privacy awareness programs, and internal privacy policies to be followed, especially during the induction of new members.
-Some striking examples are practitioners' perceptions that respecting privacy is more important than growing the user base.
-Or even employment contracts that protect professionals in case they act against the company's interest but in favour of ethical values, such as the right to privacy.
+Another aspect of the positive privacy climate captured was the perception ($7/30$) that their \textbf{companies are careful and serious about privacy}.
+Many participants ($6/30$) emphasised it as a company value, evidenced by visible artefacts such as \textbf{privacy training and awareness programs}, and \textbf{internal privacy policies} ($5/30$) to be followed, especially during the induction of new members.
+Some striking examples are practitioners' perceptions ($2/30$) that \textbf{respecting privacy is a first priority} (e.g., privacy is more important than user base growth, the company takes the time for privacy).
+One practitioner even mentioned employment contract clauses that protect them in case they act against the company's interest but in favour of ethical values, such as the right to privacy.

-Welcoming participants to raise issues and initiate discussion around privacy was also positively perceived by the participants.
+\textbf{Welcoming participants to raise issues and initiating} discussion around privacy was also positively perceived by the participants ($6/30$).
 In addition, treating employees as equals (e.g., flat hierarchies), incentives for collective decision-making and consensus, and embracing opinions from an international and diverse group of people were all perceived as contributing factors to a positive privacy climate.
-Together with that, having access to experts and mentoring strategies for privacy was also seen as necessary.
+Together with that, having \textbf{access to experts and mentoring strategies} for privacy was also seen as necessary ($3/30$).